chrisjalinsky/vagrant-consul-nomad-xtradb/README.md

 Consul Nomad Cluster
 ====================

 This repo is a lab environment to test Consul and Nomad.
-Also included are roles to spin up a XtraDB cluster and MeteorJS apps.
+Keep in mind, no security measurements have been taken, it's purely for lab work.

 The provisioning is managed by Ansible.
-This lab has been tested on both Linux Ubuntu Trusty64 KVM Virtualization and Mac OSX Virtualbox Virtualization.
+This lab has been working for me on both Linux Ubuntu Trusty64 KVM Virtualization and Mac OSX Virtualbox Virtualization.
+Included are Ansible roles to spin up a XtraDB cluster and MeteorJS apps, just to have something to start with.

 Here are the dependencies for the host systems used: